What is Left to do After your Open Source Project is Done

 To have an impact, you need to address tons of side stuff: test suite, build system, manual, distribution channels, even a touch of marketing.
 You won't go far if you don't.

 This one is kinda obvious: whatever the project, you need to ensure it does the job.
 This often means writing an automated test suite.
 Be careful not to underestimate how thorough that test suite must be.
-I did, and that didn't went so well.
+I did, and that didn't go so well.

 Building and installing